- How is childhood leukemia treated?

+How is childhood leukemia treated?

   Consolidation (intensification) begins after the induction phase.
 The purpose is to kill any remaining leukemia cells by using more intensive treatment.

   Some children have a brother or sister who would be a good stem cell donor.
 For these children, a stem cell transplant is often recommended once the leukemia is in remission, especially if the AML has some poorer prognostic factors.
 Most studies have found this improves the chance for long-term survival over chemotherapy alone, but it is also more likely to cause serious complications.
-For children with good prognostic factors, some doctors may recommend just giving high-dose chemotherapy, and reserving the stem cell transplant in case the AML relapses.
+For children with good prognostic factors, some doctors may recommend just giving intensive chemotherapy, and reserving the stem cell transplant in case the AML relapses.

-For most children without a good stem cell donor, consolidation consists of giving the chemotherapy drug cytarabine (ara-C) in high doses.
+  For most children without a good stem cell donor, consolidation consists of the chemotherapy drug cytarabine (ara-C) in high doses.
 Daunorubicin may also be added.
 It is usually given for at least several months.

   Intrathecal chemotherapy (into the cerebrospinal fluid) is usually given every 1 to 2 months for as long as intensification continues.

   Maintenance chemotherapy is not needed for children with AML (other than those with APL, as described in the next section).

-An important part of treatment for AML is supportive care (proper nursing care, nutrition supplements, antibiotics, and blood transfusions).
+  An important part of treatment for AML is supportive care (proper nursing care, nutritional support, antibiotics, and blood transfusions).
 The intensity of treatment needed for AML usually destroys much of the bone marrow (causing severe shortages of blood cells) and can cause other serious complications.
 Without antibiotic treatment of infections or transfusion support, the current high remission rates would not be possible.

   Refractory or recurrent AML